tlwl19/EGL314/README.md

 You can reset by entering another date of birth.
 <br>

-As always, you can return to the main page by clicking on the big "Fun Ways to Approach MENTAL WELLNESS" button on the top of the window.
+You can click on the "Fun Ways to Approach MENTAL WELLNESS" navigation button on the top of the window to return to the main page.
+Or you can click on the bottom navigation button to play other games.
+==> Insert pic from Luck, arrow pointing at top and bottom of navigation button
 <br>

-## ICONcentrate
 ---

+## **ICONcentrate**

 Now we will see how to play ICONcentrate, a game built to test your concentration by seeing how fast you can react to guessing common brands of everything under the sun.

 To begin, let's open the ICONcentrate game by clicking on the "Test Your Concentration" button from the main page.